-After studying classical guitar at the Chicago College of the Performing Arts, I moved to Austin TX and studied jazz guitar with a series of noted jazz recording artists including Glen Rexach, Clay Moore, and Steve Geraci while performing in many premier Austin groups, including Mosaic and Trifecta.
-In Salt Lake City, I have formed a jazz guitar duo with Christian Madsen, and play lead guitar for The Imperial Rhythm Boys.
+After studying classical guitar at the Chicago College of the Performing Arts, I moved to Austin TX and studied jazz guitar with a series of noted jazz recording artists including Glen Rexach, Clay Moore, and Steve Geraci while performing in many Austin groups, including Mosaic and Trifecta.
+In Salt Lake City, I have formed a jazz guitar duo with Chris Madsen, and play lead guitar with The Imperial Rhythm Boys.

 Lessons are $25 for a half hour, and $35 for an hour.
 If you pay monthly there is a 10% discount.